Guiliang/Sport-Analytic-NN/README.md

 - The eye test: ranges we expect:
   - free kick should be high, should increase close to goal
   - throw-ins?
 Tarrak gets high values
-  - penalty kicks should be very high, higher than free kick
+  - penalty kicks should be very high, higher than free kick.
+About 70% success according to Ican McHale.
+    - are these represented as `penalty_obtained`?
   - goal kicks should be small value
   - corner shots pretty high
   - goal kick < throw-in < corner shot < free kick < shots < penalty kick

 ### Ablation/Lesion/Sensitivity Analysis

+Baselines comparisons

+- IJCAI 2018 architecture
+- van Haaren (Monte Carlo approach)
+- fine-tuning for specific league

 ## Model Application